whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/One Year of Taking Adderall to Help with Writing & Focus.md

+# One Year of Taking Adderall to Help with Writing & Focus

 One Year of Taking [[../../../Bookmrks-Mthrfckr/Reference/Adderall.md]] to Help with Writing & Focus

 ---

 [One Year of Taking Adderall to Help with Writing & Focus](https://chrisguillebeau.com/adderall)

 [[../../../Bookmrks-Mthrfckr/Reference/Adderall.md]]